denis-stepanov/dejavu/README.md

 * `dejavu/base_classes/common_database.py`: remove SQL cursor buffering, as PostgreSQL does not seem to accept it;
 * `dejavu/logic/recognizer/microphone_recognizer.py`: suppress debug printout;
 * `dejavu.py`: package `dejavu.py` as `dejavu` command line.
 Package and make use of `dejavu.cnf`;
-* `dejavu/logic/fingerprint.py`: avoid graphical environment brought by mathplotlib.
+* `dejavu/logic/fingerprint.py`: avoid graphical environment brought by mathplotlib;
+* `dejavu/config/settings.py`: reduce number of results being returned from recognition from 2 to 1, as AdVent only uses 1.

 R&D changes not retained in master but kept on branches: